 In ArcGIS, layers are collections of geographic data.
 Layers reference a data source, and if ArcGIS Pro interprets data as spatial, the data's properties and attributes specify how the layer draws on a map, scene, or layout.
 Data gathered in a layer is represented with points, lines, shapes (polygons), or surfaces.
 You then use symbols, text, graphics, and images to visualize the data.

 Some layers are automatically added to maps when you create the map.
 Most of the time, however, you manually add layers to a map.
 Most maps, scenes, and layouts are assembled with multiple layers.
-The layers are displayed in a particular order, which is shown in the map's Contents pane.
+The layers are displayed in a particular order, called the drawing order, which is shown in the map's Contents pane.
 Layers listed at the bottom appear first but always draw below the layers above them.

 Once layers are added to a map or scene, you can change how a layer is symbolized, labeled, scaled, and arranged.
 You can use spatial analysis tools on layers to study the data's characteristics, filter layers using queries or display filters, and extrude layer features into 3D.